-Here is a list of the best low maintenance indoor houseplants, flowering plants, and even herbs to brighten up any space:
+Here is a list of the best low maintenance indoor houseplants, flowering plants, and herbs to brighten up any space:

 Low Maintenance Plants

 The Jade plant, also known as the money plant, is another type of succulent that requires full sunlight but doesn’t need much water.
-You can give these guys water when their soil feels dry but be sure not to over water them as it’s likely to kill them.
+You can give these guys water when their soil feels dry but be sure not to over water them, as it’s likely to kill them.

 The Snake Plant

-English Ivy, or Common Ivy, can be quite lovely when hanging out of a suspended basket or when allowed to climb up an indoor trellis.
+English Ivy, or Common Ivy, can be quite lovely when hanging out of a hanging plant basket or when allowed to climb up an indoor trellis.
 They will grow in low light but they do best in bright, indirect light.
 Check their soil and only water when the top inch is dry.

 The Pothos plant is another ridiculously easy plant to care for.
-These plants will survive in low light, but if your Pothos is variegated it, try to keep it in medium light.
+These plants will survive in low light, but if your Pothos is variegated, try to keep it in medium light.
 They won’t die in lower light but they may lose their variegated coloring.
 They’ll only need water about every 7-10 days and they’re fantastic at purifying the air.

 The Heartleaf Philodendron, or Sweetheart Plant, is known for its glossy, heart-shaped leaves.
 It only requires the occasional misting and can go 2-3 years between repottings.
 Philodendrons will grow faster in indirect light but they can survive in low light if you don’t have much access to the sun.